driver1998/driver1998.github.io/content/posts/vulkan-on-qualcomm-snapdragon-8cx/index.en.md

 ## Credits

-Prove of concept by [Gustave Monce (gus33000)](https://github.com/gus33000), who ported this to Snapdragon 855 phones.
+Proof of concept by [Gustave Monce (gus33000)](https://github.com/gus33000), who ported this to Snapdragon 855 phones.